 This minor explores data visualization as a tool for depicting perspectives of information.
 It prepares students to understand ways that data is collected and analyzed, how to think critically about their findings, and industry-leading approaches to translating content for multiple audiences.
 Students in the minor will learn to communicate information clearly and effectively, stimulate and encourage viewer engagement, and investigate complex data sets in a critical way.

-The Data Visualization minor requires successful completion of 18 credits across four subject areas, as outlined in the chart below.
+The Data Visualization minor is offered through Parsons' School of Art, Media, and Technology and requires successful completion of 18 credits across four subject areas, as outlined in the chart below.

 Note: Course availability may vary from semester to semester.
 Some courses may be in development and offered at a later time.
 Students seeking to pursue alternative coursework to fulfill the minor should consult with their advisors.